-As part of the Company's operations in the hospitality segment, the Company plans to build hotels within Group-owned projects that feature mixed uses and grant, inter alia, building rights designated for hospitality, as follows: The development of a hotel in the city of Modi'in (Lot 21), situated close to the Azrieli Modi'in Mall, which is intended to comprise approx. 85 hotel rooms and suites and has been leased to a third party and is expected to be opened in 2025; and the development of a hotel in the Azrieli Center's expansion (the Spiral Tower), in Tel Aviv, which is expected to comprise approx. 250 hotel rooms and suites.
-After a process of examining models for operation of the hotels owned thereby, the Company decided that some will be leased to third parties and some will be managed through well-known and reputable hotel management companies.
+As part of the Company's operations in the hospitality segment, the Company plans to build hotels within Group-owned projects that feature mixed uses and grant, inter alia, building rights designated for hospitality, as follows: The development of a hotel in the city of Modi'in (Lot 21), situated close to the Azrieli Modi'in Mall, which is expected to comprise approx. 85 hotel rooms and suites and expected to open in 2024; and the development of a hotel in the Azrieli Center's expansion (the Spiral Tower), in Tel Aviv, which is expected to comprise approx. 250 hotel rooms and suites.